 If you make a habit of complaining, you may find that it’s hard to stop.
 But for me, it became easy to keep the negative thoughts at bay when I simply asked myself: What can I do about this?

 While there are certainly problems in the world that are beyond our control, most of the time we have options for dealing with them.
-If a colleague doesn’t show up on time for a meeting, I might choose to ask my boss if he or she can reschedule rather than complain about how unreliable my colleague is.
+If a colleague doesn’t show up on time for a meeting, I might choose to ask my boss if they can reschedule rather than complain about how unreliable my colleague is.
 If my kid gets sick after school one day and I need to stay home with her instead of going into work, I could call up my colleagues who’ve been there longer than me and ask them how they juggled their responsibilities while taking care of their own children at home.

 When you stop complaining and start focusing on solutions instead, not only do your relationships improve but also your sense of empowerment grows exponentially—and as leaders know all too well: The more empowered people feel within an organization, generally speaking, the better off everyone will be (including those leaders).